kyleatprinceton/cos597e-f25/readings.md

 A major component of this course is reading and discussing research papers during meetings.
-To ensure a lively and focused discussion, you should closely read each paper and add comments and questions on Perusall by 11:59 PM Eastern Time on Wednesday night before the corresponding meeting.
+To ensure a lively and focused discussion, you should closely read each paper and add comments and questions on Perusall.

 {: .assignment}
-Please provide five to 10 substantive comments (some could be in thread replies) for each paper and also follow the comments from the other students and the course staff.
+Please provide five to 10 substantive comments (some could be in thread replies) for each paper and follow comments from other students and the instructor, **by 11:59 PM ET Thursday** before the corresponding meeting.

 This seminar requires your full participation.
 Complete all assigned readings before class and come to class on time, prepared with